 Text by Viola Haderlein

-Fast fashion is criticized for burdening the environment with low price policy and exploiting textile workers.
-An exhibition in the Berlin Museum of European Cultures sheds light on the "dark side of fashion".
-It sensitises consumers for a more aware approach to clothing.
+Fast fashion is criticized for polluting the environment with low price policies and for exploiting textile workers.
+An exhibition in the Berlin Museum of European Cultures illuminates the "dark side of fashion".
+In doing so, she sensitizes consumers to a more conscious approach to clothing.

 Fashion at any price: Fatal Fast Fashion